molevol-ub/bitacora/README.md

 ### 4.2.
 Protein mode

-BITACORA can also run with a set of proteins (i.e. predicted peptides from transcriptomic data; script runBITACORA_protein_mode.sh) by using the input files described in points III and IV of the section 4.1.
+BITACORA can also run with a set of proteins (i.e. predicted proteins from transcriptomic data; script runBITACORA_protein_mode.sh) by using the input files described in points III and IV of the section 4.1.

-Under this mode, BITACORA identifies, curates when necessary, and report all members of the surveyed family among the predicted peptides.
-The original peptide sequences (not being curated) are also reported (located in Intermediate_Files if cleaning output is active).
+Under this mode, BITACORA identifies, curates when necessary, and report all members of the surveyed family among the predicted proteins.
+The original protein sequences (not being curated) are also reported (located in Intermediate_Files if cleaning output is active).

 ### 4.3.
 Genome mode

 BITACORA can also run with raw genome sequences (i.e., not annotated genomes; script runBITACORA_genome_mode.sh), by using the input files described in points I and IV of the section 4.1.

-Under this mode, BITACORA identifies de novo all members of the surveyed family and returns a BED file with gene coordinates of the detected exons, a FASTA file with predicted peptides from these exons and a GFF3 file with the corresponding structural annotations.
+Under this mode, BITACORA identifies de novo all members of the surveyed family and returns a BED file with gene coordinates of the detected exons, a FASTA file with predicted proteins from these exons and a GFF3 file with the corresponding structural annotations.

 [NOTE: The gene models generated under this mode are only semi-automatic predictions and require further manual annotation, i.e. using genomic annotation editors, such as Apollo.
 The output file of the genome mode can also be used as protein evidence in automatic annotators as MAKER2 or BRAKER1 (see output section)]